-Furthermore, the use of suspensions rarely offers a resolution to behavioral problems.
-The use of restorative justice practices offers the benefits of keeping students in school, providing a resolution to the initial misconduct, and promoting positive, prosocial bonds between students and faculty.
+In contrast, the use of restorative justice practices offers the benefits of keeping students in school, providing a resolution to the initial misconduct, and promoting positive, prosocial bonds between students and faculty.

 The following school response models are options that schools may choose to use in their districts.
 The following models address the school climate in its entirety, including students, teachers, and administrators, with a focus on building a positive community within the school itself and addressing root causes of disciplinary issues.
 These models are designed to help address discipline issues prior to an incident occurring and/or prior to escalation.
 Schools should have the option to choose a model that best fits the needs of their specific community.